 Young powerhouse and Eat Your Water founder Liam Scanlan shares what truth about fashion stands out for him.
 "Just because something is sustainable doesn't make it ethical".

-Principal Process Engineer & Corethics Board Director, Marnie Coates shared her expertise on the panel.
-"I'm not sure everyone understands the cost to communities when rivers are polluted, waterways are polluted, so I'd like to share some of that perspective".
+Principal Process Engineer & Corethics Board Director Marnie Coates shared her expertise on the panel.
+"I'm not sure everyone understands the cost to communities when rivers and waterways are polluted, so I'd like to share some of that perspective".

 Join the Team

-We are always on the lookout for passionate, driven, kind, and creative souls to help power our cause.
+We always look for passionate, driven, kind, and creative souls to help power our cause.
 New positions are uploaded regularly.
-Welcoming diversity in culture, skills, and knowledge from around the country and across the world.
+We welcome diversity in culture, skills, and knowledge from around the country and worldwide.
 Corethics awaits you!
-Click here to know more about the opportunities.
+Click here to learn more about the opportunities.